abhishekumrawal/probability-refpages/README.md

 # ECE 313 Reference Pages

-This repository hosts a minimal GitHub Pages website containing reference PDFs for **ECE 313 / MATH 362: Probability with Engineering Applications**.
+This repository hosts a GitHub Pages website containing reference PDFs for **ECE 313 / MATH 362: Probability with Engineering Applications**.

 These notes are developed by Abhishek Umrawal and follow the lecture structure closely, with improved organization, clarity, and visual representation.